 I’ll explain the buttons and icons now.
 In the code snippet above, the error message button and icon are represented by “o+48.”
 Buttons are the options available to the victim.

 - 0 — OK

 - 2 — Abort, Retry, and Ignore

 - 4 — Yes and No

 - 5 — Retry and Cancel

-In addition, you can choose the Icon that appears alongside the error messages:
+Also, you can choose the icon that appears alongside the error messages: